DevilFaker/twitter-explore-scaffold/README.md

-# gtb-static-page
+# static-page-sass-scaffold

-Static page with dev server for GTB project
+Static page with sass for GTB project

 ## Install dependencies